Car narrowly escapes falling tree on Oregon interstate, frightening video shows - NewsBreak

 Dashcam footage also appears to show some of the tree’s branches hitting the car as it drives under the falling tree.

-No one was hurt, but the tree caused traffic delays for an hour and a half, according to the department.Investigation continues into deadly Sevier County helicopter crash
+No one was hurt, but the tree caused traffic delays for an hour and a half, according to the department.Where can you recycle your Christmas tree after the holidays?

 The Oregon State Police managed to find a private logging company’s vehicle “in the traffic queue” and enlisted the company’s help in removing the tree from the road, the Oregon DOT said in a tweet .